Unit 1 Bargaining

 Tracy Kennedy (Committee Chair) – Instructor Representative

 Hello Sisters, Brothers, and Comrades!
 My name is Tracy Kennedy, and I have been an Instructor at Brock for 23 years and a TA for 26 years.
 I have taught in six departments at Brock and at four universities across Ontario.
-I currently serve as VP Unit 1 and am the incoming VP Unit 1 Instructors for a second time.
+I currently serve as VP Unit 1 Instructors for a second time.
 I know firsthand the challenges we all face in Unit 1 – precarious contracts, unpredictable workloads, and limited job security.
 I have been a vocal advocate for Unit 1 members, and a proven leader in negotiations for Instructor’s rights.
 In the last round of bargaining, I fought to protect Instructor’s Intellectual Property rights over their course content and secure teaching opportunities for PhD students to help build their CVs.
 I appreciate the opportunity to be on the Bargaining Committee again, and will continue to fight for fair wages, reasonable workloads, and respect in our workplace.

-Kendra-Lee Dupuis (Notetaker) – Member at Large
+Kendra-Lee Dupuis (Notetaker) – Graduate Student Representative

 Hi everyone!
 My name is Kendra-Lee Dupuis.
 I wear many hats at Brock University, including being a second year Master of Arts with a nursing speciality student, research assistant, course coordinator, teaching assistant and clinical instructor.
 Therefore, I am both a unit 1 and unit 4 member, offering unique perspectives into the healthcare and education realm.
 I look forward to being a part of the bargaining committee to ensure the best working conditions for all at Brock University.